Tabletop RPG advice for little dragons

 2. Awareness - This is where you realize that recovery (meaning being able to live a normal life) is possible.

-3. Preparation - This phase is the beginning of the work toward recovery, including setting goals and learning about the issues you’re dealing with.
+3. Preparation - This phase begins the work toward recovery, including setting goals and learning about the issues you’re dealing with.

 4. Rebuilding - This is where most of the work is.
 Here, you work through the worst of your symptoms while looking for a way to cope with them in healthy ways.